 Breakfast in the morning is one to rival any fancy hotel chain.
-There are both carnivorous and vegetarian options available.
+Both carnivorous and vegetarian options available, with plenty of variety for each.
 They have some of the best orange juice I have had in a very long time.
-Consuming a large breakfast in the morning saves on my budget.
-Breakfast at the Hostel is often so much cheaper than what you would find in a city.
+A Hostel breakfast is often so much cheaper than what you would find in a city, so eat heartily and save on your budget.
 (Sample breakfast plates below).

 Who Can Stay At A Hostel?

 There really is no age limit to most Hostels, unless it says 'Youth Hostel'.
 ClinkNoord actually had quite a range of people there.
-I saw whole families staying there, older, younger, and the staff explained that there are no age limits to those who can stay.
-There are rules (for safety reasons) that if you bring children (younger than 16) you have to rent an entire room.
-If the children are under 18 they have to be accompanied by an adult and cannot stay in the 14-bed dormitory unless a parent is with them.
+Entire families were staying there, older, younger and everything in between.
+ClinkNoord does have a rule that if you bring children (younger than 16) you have to rent an entire room.
+If the children are under 18 they have to be accompanied by an adult.
+Those under 18 years old cannot stay in the 14-bed dormitory unless a parent is with them.

 Amsterdam is beautiful all year round, with plenty of activities in each season.
-If you want to be outside, ride your bike through tulip fields and climb 12th-century Cathedrals to see the massive bells — well Spring & Summer are for you.
-If you like cooler weather and less crowded streets, museums & Christmas Lights – well then Fall and Winter are good for you.
-ClinkNoord's offseason is from November to February, they do get incredibly busy almost every other time of year so be sure to book in advance.
-I personally stayed with them at the end of November and still found the area stunningly beautiful.
+If you want to be outside, ride your bike through tulip fields and climb 12th-century Cathedrals to see the massive bells -- well Spring & Summer are for you.
+Cooler weather, less crowded streets, museums & Christmas Lights suit your fancy?
+Well then Fall and Winter are good for you.
+ClinkNoord's off season is from November to February.
+It does get incredibly busy almost every other time of year so be sure to book in advance.
+I stayed with them at the end of November and still found the area & surround towns beautiful.

 A good time to plan your trip to Amsterdam is around one of their many Festivals.
-When asking the staff at ClinkNoord they recommended: Festival of Lights, Amsterdam Music Festival, King's Day, and the Gay Pride festival.
+ClinkNoord staff recommended: Festival of Lights, Amsterdam Music Festival, King's Day, and the Gay Pride festival.

-The city itself and virtually all surrounding cities to Amsterdam have amazing things to both see and be a witness to.
 Amsterdam is full of Art, Engineering feats, Culture and much much more.
-Stay tuned for my full review of Amsterdam, a City Guide, and I will also be offering my full itinerary with pricing I encountered at each juncture.
+Stay tuned for my full review of Amsterdam, a City Guide.
+I will also be offering my full itinerary with pricing I encountered at each juncture.

 There are so many activities at ClinkNoord, there is no way I could fit them all into this post.
-Some of the ones that I was able to attend (and even participate in) were Karaoke, Solo Traveler Meetup, Air Hockey, Foosball and much much more.
+You can choose from: Karaoke, Solo Traveler Meetup, Air Hockey, Foosball and much much more.

 Gender for the rooms is based on self-identity gender.
 There is access to all parts of the building for wheelchairs.
 The staff at ClinkNoord do not expect to be tipped for their services.
 There are no rooms with views of the canal.
-The staff recycles everything they can and grocery stores will actually offer 25 cent euro for every plastic bottle that you bring back.
+The staff recycles everything they can & is produced by guests at ClinkNoord.
+Interestingly, grocery stores will actually offer 25 cent euro for every plastic bottle that you bring back.

-If you like to find amazing deals at incredible prices, then ClinkNoord is going to be your best bet while staying in Amsterdam.
-They literally have it all - a 3-minute ferry ride to the Central Train Station, Concerts, Karaoke, Games, Full Bar, Food, Fun, Bike Rentals, Amenities, Free Walking Tours, friendly staff, sleeping arrangement options, safety and most importantly, they help you craft an itinerary that ensures you make the most out of your stay & create those memories we all crave.
-I will personally be back to ClinkNoord as often as I can and was truly sad to leave the staff there, they were so kind in helping me celebrate my birthday while I was there.
+If you like to find amazing deals at incredible prices, then ClinkNoord is going to be your best bet.
+They have it all - a 3-minute ferry ride to the Central Train Station, Concerts, Karaoke, Games, Full Bar, Food, Fun, Bike Rentals, Amenities, Free Walking Tours, friendly staff, sleeping arrangement options, safety.
+The staff can help you craft an itinerary that ensures you make the most out of your stay & create those memories we all crave.
+I will personally be back to ClinkNoord as often as I can and was truly sad to leave; mostly because of how kind the staff was in helping me celebrate my Birthday.

 This was one of the best Birthday's I have ever had, and I owe that to the staff at ClinkNoord.
-Thank you for this wonderful opportunity to review your Hostel and spend this special time at your facility and with your amazing employees.
+Thank you for this wonderful opportunity to review your Hostel.